QUT-Digital-Observatory/youte/README.md

 The `--lang` returns results most relevant to a language.
 Not all results will be in the specified language: results in other languages will still be returned if they are highly relevant to the search query term.
 To specify the language, use [ISO 639-1 two letter code](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes), except that you should use the values `zh-Hans` for simplified Chinese and `zh-Hant` for traditional Chinese.

 The `--region` returns results viewable in a region.
-It does *not* filter videos uploaded in that region only.
 To specify the region, use [ISO 3166-1 alpha-2](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2).
+Note that this option does *not* filter videos uploaded in that region, but rather videos that can be _viewed_ in that region.

 The `--location` and `--radius` options define a circular geographic area to filter videos that specify, in their metadata, a location within this area.
-This is *not* a robust and reliable way to geolocate YouTube videos, hence should be used with care.
+This is *not* a robust and reliable way to geolocate YouTube videos, and hence should be used with care.

 -  `--location` takes in 2 values - the latitude/longitude coordinates that represent the centre of the area
 -  `--radius` specifies the maximum distance that the location associated with a video can be from that point for the video to still be included in the search results.
 It must be a number followed by a unit.
 Valid units are `m`, `km`, `ft`, and `mi`.
 For example, `1500m`, `5km`, `10000ft`, and `0.75mi`.